MaxJakaria/iot_app/README.md

 ## Usage

 - Open the app to see the home page.
-- Use the UI to add or remove medicine reminders.
+- Use the UI to add medicine reminders.
 - When you add a reminder, it is sent to your ESP32 device and stored in Firebase.
-- The app displays your current reminders, synced from the cloud.
+- The app displays your current reminders, synced from the cloud in real time.

 ## Dependencies